OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-33.md

 ## 2 Chronicles 33:10

-So the Lord spoke to Manasseh and his people, but they paid no attention.
+So the Lord communicated with Manasseh and his people, but they disregarded Him.

 ## 2 Chronicles 33:11